Heart valve: History

 Heart valves were first documented by Leonardo da Vinci over 500 years ago.
 Da Vinci achieved this by doing dissections on cows, pigs, and humans and studying the dissections.
 Da Vinci also performed vivo studies on pigs, by using small metallic tracers to analyze the movement of blood in the heart.
 Da Vinci made wax casts of the bull heart to construct glass models of the bull heart to study the hydraulic characteristics of blood flowing through the heart and heart valves.
 This was done to make a circulation model that would mimic human circulation.
 Da Vinci used seeds to visualize turbulences and blood flow.

 Illustration of the valves of the heart when the ventricles are contracting.

-The first medically proven and adopted artificial heart valve was the Star-Edwards valve, invented by Miles "Lowell" Edwards.
+The first medically proven and adopted artificial heart valve was the Starr-Edwards valve, invented by Miles "Lowell" Edwards.
 The valve was first implanted in a patient in 1960 and remained in use, globally, until it was replaced in 2007 by Edwards' company, Edwards Lifesciences, with a new ring design.
 Types of artificial heart valve include pericardial heart valves and the Bjork–Shiley valve.